The best projection screen allows you to enjoy home content at super-size. Why squint at a small screen when you bask in a huge one?

-Watching home content on a projection screen used to be a dim and grainy affair, but in the era of 4K, that's no longer the case.
-Now, team one with the best video projector (opens in new tab) with high-res TV and movies from the best streaming services, and you really will have a high-quality viewing experience to rival going to the cinema (but your popcorn can be a lot cheaper).
+Watching entertainment on a home projector used to be a dim and grainy affair.
+But with the arrival 4K, that's no longer the case.
+Now, when you combine the best video projector (opens in new tab) with high-res TV and movies from the best streaming services, you really can have the cinema experience at home, in the garden, or out in the wilds on a camping trip.

 The best projection screens in 2022(opens in new tab)

-We'll start with the best projection screen for outdoors (although it can be used inside too).
+We'll start with the best projection screen overall.
 This 120-inch diagonal, 16:9 aspect ratio screen has a lightweight silver aluminum frame with stainless steel components.
 It can be assembled in minutes without the need for extra tools, so it's easy to set up your own freestanding ‘big screen’ viewing experience, either indoors or outside.

 The middle layer is constructed of a light shielding material claimed to deliver more vivid images when projected; and yet because of said layer it does not support double sided projection.
 Peace of mind is provided by a two-year manufacturer’s warranty, however, while the construction is said not to crease – a common criticism of inexpensive screens.(opens in new tab)

 Who doesn't like an inflatable?
-And this blow-up 20ft model, with a 16:9 widescreen aspect ratio, is a great way to enjoy your big-screen content.
+And this blow-up model, with a 16:9 widescreen aspect ratio, is a great way to enjoy your big-screen content.
 And we mean big: this monster is a full 240in in diameter.
 (Of course, that means you'll need a large space to put it in, and it's not suitable for indoor use.)

 Allowing for either front or rear projection, the full jumbo-sized kit includes not just the screen but also an electric blower to inflate it, plus six 30cm ropes and plastic stakes, with a storage bag to keep it all in.
 Though it looks like something of a monster, its manufacturer suggests that you can have it all set up in around five minutes.
 To deflate it, just open the zipper.